Patrik Luža

-Patrik Luža (born 27 July 1994) is a Slovak professional ice hockey defenceman for HC '05 Banská Bystrica of the Slovak Extraliga.
+Patrik Luža (born 27 July 1994) is a Slovak professional ice hockey defenceman for Újpesti TE of the Erste Liga.

 Luža previously played in the Slovak Extraliga for HC Slovan Bratislava, HK 36 Skalica, HK Dukla Michalovce, MHk 32 Liptovský Mikuláš, MsHK Žilina and HK Dukla Trenčín.
 He also played for Slovan Bratislava while they were members of the Kontinental Hockey League, playing 81 games in the KHL and scoring three goals and four assists.

 On 27 July 2019 Luža signed for TH Unia Oświęcim of the Polska Hokej Liga.